 - If you don't have all of the spices listed here, you can make substitutions.
-For instance, 4 tsp of an Italian Spice Mix would make a fine substitute for the dried herbs.
+For instance, 4 teaspoon of an Italian Spice Mix would make a fine substitute for the dried herbs.

 - Fennel seeds really give this mixture that distinct Italian sausage flavor.
 I have made this without the fennel seeds and it tastes fine, but I definitely prefer it with the fennel.

-- If you're unsure about how much red pepper to add, start with ½ tsp, and add more at the end if you want the mixture to be spicier.
+- If you're unsure about how much red pepper to add, start with ½ teaspoon, and add more at the end if you want the mixture to be spicier.